dolittle/Runtime/Documentation/Concepts/events.md

 `EventSourceId` represents the source of the event like a "primary key" in a traditional database.
 By default, [partitioned event handlers]({{< ref "event_handlers_and_filters#event-handlers" >}}) use it as the `PartitionId`.

 ### EventType
-An `EventType` is a combination of an `EventTypeId` to uniquely identify the type of event it is and the event types `Generation`.
+An `EventType` is the combination of an `EventTypeId` to uniquely identify the type of event it is and the event type's `Generation`.
 This decouples the event from a programming language and enables the renaming of events as the domain language evolves.
 Simply put, event types are a wrapper for the actual type of your event.
 They mask the underlying language-specific type implementation and conventions.